Nursing Adults Aged 85+ Conference

 3:00 AFTERNOON TEA

-Oxygen therapy represents an area of clinical nursing where evidence has changed and clinical practices must reflect this.
-No longer is oxygen always considered necessary or always considered safe.
-This session will bring you up-to-date on modern evidence for oxygen therapy, including how oxygen therapy and various devices can be safely and correctly chosen.
+Oxygen therapy represents an area where evidence has changed and clinical nursing practices must reflect this.
+No longer is oxygen always considered necessary and always considered safe.
+This session will bring you up to date on modern evidence about oxygen therapy, including how oxygen therapy and various devices can be safely and correctly chosen.
 It includes:

 - Why do we give oxygen?